femarivera/Alfa-errors-Two-Sample-t-test/README.md

 3. **Output**
    - For each sample size, the ratio of significant tests is computed.
    - Results are visualized with **boxplots**, showing the empirical Type I error vs. the theoretical `sign_level`.

----

-## Example Output

-Boxplots of α-errors across simulations, with the significance threshold marked for reference:

----